exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 }
 ```

-The bit of code on the container deals with user picks.
-Enter the following code into the `pick` method on the container:
+User picks arrive here.
+Enter the following code into the `pick` method on the container.
+Note how we handle picks based on the current state, and consider what happens if players pick multiple times, pick out of turn, or lie about their picks.
+Is the container stable in light of these actions?

 ```
 let player = players.filter { $0.domain == player.domain }[0]